lbzhello/andy/README.md

 #### Binary

-binary is a kind of round bracket expression than can omit '(' and ')'
+Binary is a kind of round bracket expression that can omit '(' and ')'

 *expr1 op expr2* => *(op expr1 expr2)*